 Where the design community meets.

-Poland Illustrator and ux designer - l.belcarski.com / lukeb.com.pl Joined over 4 years ago
+Poland Illustrator and ux designer - l.belcarski.com / lukeb.com.pl Joined about 6 years ago

 I'm looking at this from two perspectives: UX designer and illustrator.
 The first one doesn't use an iPad at all for any design work (pen and paper mostly).
 It just doesn't fit my way of working.
 I believe you could ask yourself why you would like to use an iPad?
 Why you would like to make that change?
 If you believe it's going to improve your work somehow just try it for a month or so.
 If it won't work, then come back to your previous way of working.
 Don't force yourself to use it just because it supposed to help you work better / faster or whatever.